-Optically this lens is a good improvement over the older variable aperture, full-frame zooms.
+If you find a good copy this lens is quite optically.
 Its focus plane is even flatter on APS-C than the 1986 Minolta AF 75-300 "Big Beercan".
 It also has good lateral CA control giving it the best raw image quality in the APS-C corners.
 The center sharpness wide-open is very good compared to the other full-frame zooms, but can be softer than the 55-300.
 This is mostly noticeable at the long end especially when using teleconverters.
 At close-focus it is a bit wider in field-of-view than the 55-300 at the long end.

-This lens borrows the lens ID from the Sony 70-300G SSM meaning the A77 and newer SLT bodies will apply the lens compensations for that lens to JPEGs and embed that profile in the raw files.
+The A-mount version borrows the lens ID from the Sony 70-300G SSM meaning the A77 and newer Sony cameras will apply the lens compensations for that lens to JPEGs and embed that profile in the raw files.
 It also means all the special focus modes are enabled.
 This lens does not support the latest/fastest A-mount communication rate introduced with the A77 and DT 16-50mm F2.8 SSM kit zoom, which means this lens does not support the faster tracking that the newer DT 55-300 SAM and 70-300G SSM II support on the current bodies including the Sony A9.

 The rear focus control is one of the better clutched mechanisms I've tried.
 It is nicely weighted and smooth with the stops noticeable by touch and ear.
 It is still vague and imprecise, and the always available DMF it offers is still practically useless.
 I often turn the focus ring by accident when trying to zoom.
 The 70-300G has a similar arrangement but with more separation between the control rings.

-The actual focusing speed is quite slow.
-In fact is the slowest focusing x-300mm zoom I've tried.
+The actual focusing speed is fairly slow.
+In fact is the slowest focus racking x-300mm zooms I've tried.
 It has internal focus, but if you look in the front of the lens while focusing you can see it has to move a group of large elements near the front of the lens a large distance--further than the external front focusing zooms extend for focusing.
 The EF version doesn't focus any better on the MC-11 on my A7II than the A-mount version on the LA-EA3.
-SteadyShot Inside is disabled, but the VR is effective.

-This second copy of this lens redeems its optical performance.
+The second copy of this lens redeems its optical performance.
 Initial field testing though produced some out-of-focus results.
 It doesn't seem to have the accuracy of the DT lenses, but that might be able to be corrected on other bodies.
-The size, weight, and operation are all worse than the DT 55-300 mm.
-This lens is very uncomfortable to use on the A65 or A58 for long sessions without additional support.
+The size, weight, and operation are worse than the DT 55-300 mm.
+I found it very uncomfortable to use on the A65 or A58 for long sessions without additional support.

 Test chart comparison